Search

 Unsung heroes

-Chemistry and materials science are perhaps lesser-known fields of expertise at ASML, even though they’re becoming increasingly crucial for the semiconductor industry in general.
+Chemistry and materials science are perhaps lesser-known fields of expertise at ASML, even though they’re important to the semiconductor industry in general.
 “ASML is by tradition about mechanics, mechatronics, physics and optics,” says Antoine.
 “That’s where the heart of the company is – but in order to make all that, you need materials, and thus knowledge of chemistry and materials science.”

 Antoine notes that chemistry and materials science are sometimes seen as sources of problems rather than solutions.
 “And yes, they do occasionally cause problems,” he admits.
 “If you have an issue where a part wears out prematurely, you can say, ‘Well, the material is not good’.
 But they are also increasingly part of the solution.
 I'm proud to be the first fellow at ASML with a materials science background.”